bassosimone/neubot-spec/components/neubot-scheduler.md

 ### /

-Originally Neubot included the sources a modern AJAX based web interface but this is not the case anymore.
+Originally Neubot included the sources of a modern AJAX based web interface but this is not the case anymore.

 Now the full fledged web interface is accessible online and when one